fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - WatchListDeletable now takes three type parameters to include the Resource type.

-- PodResource is no longer generic.
+- PodResource, BuildResource, and interfaces related to containers and logging are no longer generic.
--

 - SharedInformer was removed, there is now only SharedIndexInformer

 - The following interfaces were removed: